ebd622/fe-samples/observabels/README.md

   }
 ```
 The answer is: Angular does it. </br>
-Angula manages all the observales (including `unsubscribe`) provided by Angular.
+Angula manages all the observables (including `unsubscribe`) provided by Angular.

 ## L172: Building a custom observable
 A custom observable example [home.component.ts](https://github.com/ebd622/fe-samples/blob/master/observabels/src/app/home/home.component.ts):